Use the Teams Meeting add-in in Outlook

 To learn more about how to configure authentication, see Identity models and authentication in Microsoft Teams.

 Enable private meetings

-Allow scheduling for private meetings must be enabled in the Teams & Skype for Business Admin Center for the plug-in to get deployed.
+Allow scheduling for private meetings must be enabled in the Microsoft Teams admin center for the plug-in to get deployed.
 In the admin center, go to Meetings > Meeting Policies, and in the General section, toggle Allow scheduling private meetings to On.)